 The MIPI RF Front-End Working Group has worked to develop a highly efficient, flexible and extensible interface that can accommodate many variations in the overlying system design, while providing interoperability at the interface level between compliant RFICs and front-end modules.

-The MIPI RF Front-End Interface developed by the working group, now available as v2.0, simplifies design, configuration and integration of RF front-end devices, including power amplifiers, low-noise amplifiers, antenna tuners, filters, switches and others.
+The MIPI RF Front-End Control Interface developed by the working group, now available as v2.1, simplifies design, configuration and integration of RF front-end devices, including power amplifiers, low-noise amplifiers, antenna tuners, filters, switches and others.
 It reduces the costs of these components and makes it easier for manufacturers to address end-user needs for faster data speeds.
 It can be used to develop scalable solutions and expedite time to market for new solutions in a wide range of industries, including the mobile sector and mobile-influenced vertical industries such as automotive and IoT.

 The group is very active, working continually to enhance the radio front-end interface specification to address emerging 5G, IOT and carrier aggregation requirements.